pingkunga/MergeDOTNETTestReport/README.md

 # MergeDOTNETTestReport
-Merge Result HTML report from dotnet test command (Section Summmary) into one file
+Merge HTML report from dotnet test command (Section Summmary) into one file

 ## How to use
 * Command Template